Back to lesson

 - Are there any parts of this experiment you could change to cause a different outcome?

 - How is this similar to what happens in a real volcano?
-(Hint: think back to The First Great Lesson)

 - You just made a volcano out of salt dough.
 What are real volcanoes made of?

 - Are there volcanoes where you live?
 Are you sure?
-(Hint: look up dormant volcanoes)

 - Why do volcanoes form in some places, but not others?